scottswezey/Paw-XTwilioSignatureData/README.md

 1. Add a new header with the name `X-Twilio-Signature`.
 1. In the header value, choose `HMAC-SHA1`.
 The input will be `X-Twilio-Signature-Data`, the key should be your Twilio `AuthToken` or a subsitute used for testing webhooks.
 Be wary of using your actual Twilio production credentials.
 1. Leave Algorithm set to `HMAC-SHA1` and Encoding set to `Base64`
+1. Ensure irrelevant fields are not included in the request.
+(Ex `MessageServiceSid` when not emulating a messaging service.)
+Such fields would be used in the signature calculation and thus incorrectly emulate Twilio's actual webhooks.
 1. Preview the request to ensure the signature is added.

 ## Relevant Twilio Docs